S-T-Full-Text-Knowledge-Mining/SSCI-BERT/README.md

 ##  Evaluation & Results

-- We use SSCI-BERT and SSCI-SciBERT to perform Text Classification, Named Entity Recognition (NER) on different Social science research corpus and general corpus.
+- We use SSCI-BERT and SSCI-SciBERT to perform Text Classificationon different social science research corpus.
 The experimental results are as follows.

 #### JCR Title Classify Dataset